brett1cus/research-projects/ansible-molecule/instructions.md

 ```

   3. We can now actually install the Molecule dependencies using pip.
-Notice that the second pip install actually installs Docker into the virtualenv; for now, we will be using Docker to test our Ansible code:
+Notice that the second pip install actually installs the additional Docker libraries into the virtualenv; for now, we will be using Docker to test our Ansible code:

 ```
 (molecule) pip install molecule